Cockroach Identification & Prevention

 Cockroaches are known for their unique ability to trigger allergic reactions and asthma attacks in susceptible people.
-If you are sensitive to cockroaches, you might find yourself feeling more under the weather than normal if they are living in your home.
+If you are sensitive to cockroaches, you might feel more under the weather than normal if they live in your home.

 Beyond that, cockroaches are dangerous because they can rapidly contaminate your food.
-As they move across our food and food packaging, they can transmit nasty diseases, such as salmonella and even E. coli.
+They can transmit nasty diseases like salmonella and even E as they move across our food and food packaging. coli.
 These bacteria and other diseases spread by cockroaches are enough to make you ill.
 Symptoms may include diarrhea, skin rashes, and nausea.

 They are also able to damage our personal property.
 Cockroaches are scavengers and feed on a wide variety of both food and non-food items.
-When in our homes, they will chew on and stain things like upholstered furniture, clothing, paper items, and more.
+They will chew on and stain things like upholstered furniture, clothing, paper items, and more when in our homes.

 Often people don’t notice a cockroach problem until it has progressed to a full-blown infestation.
 Once you start seeing cockroaches scurrying around in broad daylight, this signals that you have a major problem.
 Cockroaches won’t usually leave their daytime hiding spots unless they are crowded.

 Common indoor hiding spots for cockroaches include the backs of cabinets, under sinks, and in drawers.
-They prefer areas of a home that are high in humidity like basements, kitchens, bathrooms, and laundry rooms.
+They prefer a home with high humidity areas like basements, kitchens, bathrooms, and laundry rooms.
 More than likely, the first signs of a cockroach infestation will be spotting discarded exoskeletons, droppings, or noticing a lingering musty odor.

 Cockroaches must first be treated by ruling out any potential hiding places such as wooden cabinets, boxes, bookshelves, false ceilings, wall voids, cracks, and even inside electric motors or similar structures.
 To find all the hiding spots in your home, our professionals will first perform a thorough inspection, identifying all problem areas.

-We will then put into action a treatment plan which may include crack and crevice applications, void treatments, and even fatal baits.
+We will then implement a treatment plan that may include crack and crevice applications, void treatments, and even fatal baits.
 We may also use roach glue strips to locate large infestations, and then we will use caulk to seal up those gaps.
-Other treatments include things like boric acid, which is low enough in toxicity to be harmless to humans but kills cockroaches instantly.
+Other treatments include boric acid, which is low enough in toxicity to be harmless to humans but kills cockroaches instantly.

-Preventing more cockroaches from entering the home is the first and most important step in eliminating an infestation.
+Preventing more cockroaches from entering the home is the first and most crucial step in eliminating an infestation.
 We use gel bait stations to reduce roach populations and prevent re-infestations.

-Due to the health risks that cockroaches pose, preventing problems with cockroaches is important.
+Due to the health risks that cockroaches pose, preventing problems with cockroaches is essential.
 The following tips will help you to avoid cockroach infestations: